BPA Thermal Rolls & The New Law

-Till Rolls Direct is already working closely with the manufacturers if Thermal Paper and Paper Roll Manufacturers to assist in the ongoing development of cost-efficient alternatives.
+Till Rolls Warehouse is already working closely with the manufacturers if Thermal Paper and Paper Roll Manufacturers to assist in the ongoing development of cost-efficient alternatives.
 There is no doubt these changes will take time to effect as manufacturers and roll producers invest to test products and change their manufacturing equipment and processes to meet the 2020 deadline.

 What do businesses need to do?

 The key message we can give you is that from all the studies produced it is perfectly safe to continue using thermal paper rolls in your tills, cash registers, EPOS Systems, credit card terminals, PDQ Machines and Chip & Pin Machines, fax machines, and ATM’s.